GaganaBhaskar/TripleR-Fact-check/README.md

-# 🧠 Fact-Checking with LLaMA + BM25
+# An Explainable Evidence Linking Framework for Automated Fact Verification

-This project is an **AI-powered fact-checking system** that uses **BM25** for evidence retrieval and **LLaMA 3.2 (via Ollama)** for reasoning to verify political claims.
+This project is an AI-powered fact-checking system that uses BM25 for evidence retrieval and LLaMA 3.2 (via Ollama) for reasoning to verify political claims.
 It processes a dataset of claims with supporting evidence, ranks the most relevant passages, generates reasoning with a fact-checking verdict, and evaluates predictions using accuracy, precision, recall, and F1-score.
 The system also provides visual insights through confusion matrices, prediction distributions, and BM25 score analysis, making it a complete pipeline for automated claim verification and performance evaluation.

 ---

 ## 🔑 Key Features
-- **BM25-based evidence retrieval** for ranking relevant passages
+- BM25-based evidence retrieval for ranking relevant passages
-- **LLaMA 3.2 reasoning** via Ollama for fact-checking labels
+- LLaMA 3.2 reasoning via Ollama for fact-checking labels
-- **Evaluation metrics**: Accuracy, Precision, Recall, F1-score
+- Evaluation metrics: Accuracy, Precision, Recall, F1-score
-- **Visualizations**: Confusion matrix, prediction distribution, label comparison, BM25 score analysis
+- Visualizations: Confusion matrix, prediction distribution, label comparison, BM25 score analysis
-- **JSON dataset support** for claim–evidence pairs
+- JSON dataset support for claim–evidence pairs
-- **Complete pipeline** from claim input → reasoning → evaluation → visualization
+- Complete pipeline from claim input → reasoning → evaluation → visualization

 ---